4-H Wildlife Habitat Education Program

 - Ask an Audubon Society member to help with identifying birds on the species list.
 Get some binoculars and observe these birds.

-- Talk to the Regional Education Coordinator in your area from the Arkansas Game & Fish Commission (1-800-364-4263) and schedule a presentation(s) about wildlife identification, foods, and concepts listed in the handbook.
+- Contact an education coordinator in your area from the Arkansas Game & Fish Commission (1-800-364-4263) and schedule a presentation(s) about wildlife identification, foods, and concepts listed in the handbook.

-- Talk with other WHEP coaches and 4-H Leaders.
+- Discuss thiis program with other WHEP coaches and 4-H Leaders.
 Find out how they train their WHEP teams.